Sheltered housing is specifically designed to meet the needs of people who are seeking a home for independant living into their retirement.

 Types of Accommodation Available

-Our properties provide you with the additional security that they are all connected to an alarm system should you ever need it, and this is monitored by the Scheme Manager.
-The Scheme Manager can also offer you the added reassurance of contacting you daily or as and when you feel you require this service.
+Our properties provide you with the additional security that they are all connected to an alarm system should you ever need it, and this is monitored by the Housing Support staff.
+The Housing Support staff can also offer you the added reassurance of contacting you daily or as and when you feel you require this service.
 Your privacy and independence will always be respected and we will only enter your property by prior permission, or if we have good reason to be concerned about your welfare.
 We understand that sometimes you like to be alone and at other times you may want to be more sociable, and our sheltered properties give you that freedom.

-Occasionally we have open days/weeks for you to drop in and visit us, but if you are seriously considering moving into sheltered housing then we would be more than willing to show you one of our sites by appointment.
+Occasionally we have open days/weeks for you to drop in and visit us, but if you are seriously considering moving into sheltered housing then we would be happy to show you one of our sites by appointment.

 How to Apply